metadatacenter/cedar-docker-deploy/README.md

 ````

 ### 12. Start the monitoring tools
-**This step will be optional later, but for now at the first run you will need to perform thisinitialization step!**
+**This step will be optional later, but for now, at the first run, you will need to perform this initialization step!**

 In a new shell execute the below lines: